StratifyLabs/StratifyLabs.github.io/_posts/2017-12-29-Engineering-Process.md

 Component selection is a big driver in balancing out development costs, time-to-market, and bill of materials costs.

 Let's take the development of a wifi router as an example.
-On one extreme, you could buy a fully functional wifi-router, put your logo, and minimize development costs and time to market.
-But, it would be expensive to produce.
+On one extreme, you could buy and re-brand a fully functional wifi-router.
+This minimizes development costs as well as time to market but is expensive to produce.

 On the other extreme, you could not use any off-the-shelf components and develop your own resistors, capacitors, processors, and radios which would have enormous development costs and take many years to complete but would produce a highly differentiated product that could be mass produced at the lowest possible cost.